The 7 Wonders of Oregon video will get you inspired to live in this diverse state.

 - In order to be prepared for an emergency, you should locate the nearest hospital to your residence/work.

-For a full description of Postdoc benefits, check out the Postdoctoral Fellow's Guide
+See a full description of Postdoctoral scholars insurance.
+For a full description of Postdoc benefits, check out the Postdoctoral Fellow's Guide.

 Enrollment in Pacific Source's school-endorsed student health insurance plan is automatic for all students at the start of your academic program.
 You may also elect to enroll spouses, domestic partners and children on the insurance plan.

-In addition to standard student insurance, students and their partners can go to the Joseph B. Trainer Health & Wellness Center with Primary Care, Preventative Care, and Behavioral Health and Wellness Services.
-Learn more about the services
+In addition to standard student insurance, students and their partners can seek support and care at the Student Health and Wellness Center with Primary Care, Preventative Care, and Behavioral Health and Wellness Services.
+Learn more about the services.

 U.S. Department of State regulations require all J-1 Exchange Visitors to have medical insurance for themselves and any accompanying J-2 family members for the duration of their program.
 U.S. regulations require all exchange visitors (both J-1s and J-2s) to have health insurance during the duration of their exchange visitor status.
 The health insurance plan selected by the exchange visitor must meet the minimum requirements designated by U.S. law at 22 C.F.R.
 62.14, and the exchange visitor and accompanying dependents may be subject to the requirements of the Affordable Care Act.